 - Lacks security: Dropbox has famously been hacked several times, leaking private information to the public.

-- Lacks search function: It’s hard to search through files with the search function, so you may often end up searching manually.
+- Lacks search function: It’s hard to search through files with the search function, so you may often search manually.

-- Expensive: It can be too expensive for small companies in need of a lot of online storage.
+- Expensive: It can be too expensive for small companies needing a lot of online storage.

 Price: Personal plans start at $9.99 per month for 2TB; business accounts start at $12.50 per month for 3TB.